-- cause twisting motions in one or more parts of the body
+- cause twisting motions in one or more parts of your

-While this problem can be relatively mild, it may also be severe enough to affect overall quality of life.
+The most commonly affected body parts include your head, neck, trunk, and limbs.
+While dystonia can be mild, it can also be severe enough to affect your quality of life.

-This is the most common type.
-It affects just one part of the body.
+of dystonia.
+It affects just one part of your body.

-This type affects the majority of or the entire body.
+- Generalized: This type affects the majority of your

-The exact cause is unknown.
-However, doctors believe that certain medical conditions, genetics, or damage to the brain may be linked to this condition.
+The exact cause of dystonia is unknown.
+However, doctors believe that certain medical conditions, genetics, or brain damage may be linked to this condition.

-Certain medical conditions that affect brain and nerve function are closely associated with dystonia.
-They include:
+Certain medical conditions that affect your brain and nerve function are associated with dystonia.
+These conditions include:

 - cerebral palsy